Thomazl/Thomazl/README.md

-# Hi My name is Luan Thomaz
+# Hi!
+I'm Luan Thomaz

 ## Some things cool or not about me